axelsomerseth/portfolio/README.md

 # Axel Cordova's Portfolio Website

-This is a portfolio website aimed to showcases my software development abilities.
+This is a portfolio website aimed to showcase my software development abilities.

 - This project was bootstrapped with [Create React App (TypeScript Template)](https://create-react-app.dev).
 - Illustrations were downloaded from [unDraw](https://undraw.co/search).